 World War Two when fighting against Nazi Germany came to an end in

 The holiday will form part of a three-day weekend of commemorative events.

 It is hoped that as many people as possible have the opportunity to remember and honour the heroes of the Second World War.

 The May Day public holiday has been moved only once before.
 It was changed from 1 May to 8 May in 1995 to mark the 50th anniversary of VE Day.

-The EVH public holiday list provides details of our suggested dates for public holidays for 2019 and 2020, these are attached as downloads.
-There are two lists for each year, one runs from January to December and the other from April to March.
+The EVH public holiday list provides details of our suggested dates for public holidays for 2020, these are attached as downloads.
+There are two lists for the year, one runs from January to December and the other from April to March.
 Full Member organisations are, of course, free to change the exact dates to suit local trade holiday patterns.
 Associate Members will have their own arrangements but are free to use our list as a guide.